 So much to see on this New Zealand with Princess Cruises tour.

-Christchurch and a Double Decker Bus tour
+Christchurch and a Double Decker Bus Tour

 Lyttleton Harbour.